-If you’ve been thinking about getting a Rhinoplasty (nose job), then you’ve probably come across the term “cartilage rhinoplasty” or “cartilage graft nose job” or something similar during your search.
+If you’ve been thinking about Rhinoplasty, then you’ve probably come across the term “cartilage rhinoplasty” or “cartilage graft Rhinoplasty/nose job” or something similar during your search.
 So, what is cartilage graft rhinoplasty?
-The short answer is that cartilage graft rhinoplasty is a surgical procedure that helps enhance the shape of the nose with cartilage grafts, also known as malleable tissue.
+The short answer is that cartilage graft Rhinoplasty is a surgical procedure that helps reshape the shape of the nose with Cartilage grafts, also known as malleable tissue.
 The surgeon will harvest this tissue from either the ears (auricular), ribs (costal), or nasal septum (septal).
-It is also a common technique in augmentation rhinoplasty.
+It is also a common technique in augmentation Rhinoplasty.